juritox/the-farmer-was-replaced/README.md

 - Adjustable `priority` variable that sets the script to harvest only the selected resource and ignore the others.
 Set to `None` to disable priority harvesting and use the if-else decision tree instead.
 - Adjustable `amount` variable to specify how much of each resource should be harvested.
-- Adjustable `WATER_THRESHOLD` constant to set the minimum water level required to trigger watering after planting.
+- Adjustable `WATER_THRESHOLD` constant to set the minimum *Water* level required to trigger watering after planting.
 Values should range from `0` to `1`.
 - Management of other harvesting scripts using an if-else decision tree.
 - Automatic execution of the `auto_unlock` script each time all resources have been cycled through.
 - Automatic increment of the `amount` after each full harvesting cycle.